5 min read

 Bostrom: control matters before capability

-If a system becomes more capable, the boundaries around it need to become clearer, not looser.
+The practical translation is local: as a system becomes more capable, the boundaries around it need to become clearer, not looser.

 In a collaboration product, that means permissioning, approval flows, audit trails, data scope, and action limits.
 The goal is not to make the AI seem autonomous.
-The goal is to make its participation safe enough to be useful.
+The goal is to make its participation bounded enough to be useful.

 The builder question is: what must the system never do without human approval?